network-automation-cookbook/cookbook-lab/chapters/batteries-included/README.md

 The following are sections for each components describing their role and how to interact with them.
 An important thing to highlight is that you will need to get the necessary credentials for the lab environment stored in your `.env` file.
 When in search of the credentials look there.

-### Network Devices (`cEOS`)

-The `cEOS` devices (`cEOS-01` and `cEOS-02`) are simulated network routers running in Containerlab.
-These devices generate metrics and logs, which are collected by the observability stack.
-They serve as the data sources for the lab, mimicking real-world network equipment.

 #### Checking the Containerlab Topology

 To view the current network topology and ensure the devices are running, use the following command: